DanielZerihon/setUpMonitorBaseAlertApplication/Ansible/addServerToMonitorStack/README.md

 This Ansible playbook automates It performs the following tasks:

 - Installs required packages and dependencies per OS.
-- install telegraf plugins.
+- install and start telegraf plugins.
-- install required packages.
-- install and starts the Telegraf service.
+- set up prometheus and alertmanager.
-- Adds the server to Prometheus for monitoring.
+- Adds the server to Prometheus for monitoring automatically.
 - Executes a test suite to validate the program's functionality.

 ## Playbook Structure